ibm-cloud-docs/dns/renew-domains.md

 * Navigate to the **Domain Registration** screen on the [{{site.data.keyword.cloud_notm}} Console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/).
 Refer to [Using the Domain Registration Screen](/docs/infrastructure/dns?topic=dns-how-to-use-the-domain-registration-screen).
 * Choose the **Renew** tab.
 * Click the **Renew multiple domains?** link.
-* In the window that appears, select or type in the name of the domain requiring renewal from the **Multiple Domain Renewal** drop down list.
+* In the window that appears, select or type in the name of the domain requiring renewal from the **Multiple Domain Renewal** list.
   * There are two fields by default.
 If you need to renew more than two domains, click **Add Another** to create as many entries as needed.
   * Click the **Remove** icon at the end of any entry to delete that domain from the renewal selection.
-* Select the amount of time for which to renew each domain from the **Registration Time** drop down list.
+* Select the amount of time for which to renew each domain from the **Registration Time** list.
 This option only appears after a domain is selected.
 * Click **Continue** to renew the domains, or click **Cancel** to end the action.